godotengine/godot-website/collections/_article/godotfest-2025.md

 ---
-title: "One more convention to look forward to: GodotFest - Save the Date!"
+title: "A new convention to look forward to: GodotFest - Save the Date!"
 excerpt: "Introducing the second annual Godot convention: GodotFest!"
 categories: ["events"]
 author: GodotFest Team